wkentaro/pytorch-fcn/README.md

 ## Speed

-PyTorch implementation is a little slower than [Chainer one](https://github.com/wkentaro/fcn) at test time.
+PyTorch implementation is faster for static inputs and slower for dynamic ones than [Chainer one](https://github.com/wkentaro/fcn) at test time.
 (In the previous performance, Chainer one was much slower, but it was fixed via [wkentaro/fcn#90](https://github.com/wkentaro/fcn/pull/90).)

 ```bash